Botanically known as Aloysia virgata or sweet almond bush, this is a large shrub indigenous to Argentina.

 The propagation of the incense bush is quite easy and simple.

 Softwood or greenwood cuttings are common propagation methods for sweet almond bushes.

 - Take cuttings in late spring or early summer, making sure they are of your hand’s length.

-- Trim them and then place them in a plastic bag.
+- Trim them and then place them in a pot with moist soil inside a plastic bag.